 The Fast and the Curious: Tech in the Crypto Fund Asset Space - September 2021

-In this interview, our head of EU fund services, Karine Seguin, discusses with Dan Smith, our head of US fund services, and Aaron Sammut, our director of fund services in Malta, the importance of technology in the administration of crypto funds and how human judgement and collaboration with reputable providers remain key in such a dynamic space.
+In this interview, our head of EU fund services business development, Karine Seguin, discusses with Dan Smith, our head of US fund services, and Aaron Sammut, our director of fund services in Malta, the importance of technology in the administration of crypto funds and how human judgement and collaboration with reputable providers remain key in such a dynamic space.
 The article was originally published by WealthBriefingAsia, one of Asia's leading online publication for wealth managers and private bankers.

 Five years ago, cryptocurrencies barely registered on most fund administrators’ radars.
 But like everything crypto, that’s changed at an extraordinary pace.
 In 2020, crypto hedge fund total assets under management (AuM) were estimated at US$3.8bn – an increase from US$2bn in 2019*.
 And that doesn’t count all the investment flowing into private equity and VC funds investing in crypto-related projects and technology.
 How can tech help fund admins and their clients in this new space?